Prerequesites

 df = df_total.query('unique_id in @uids')

-We can plot these series using the plot method from the StatsForecast class.
-This method has multiple parameters, and the required ones to generate the plots in this notebook are explained below.
+We can plot these series using the plot_series function from the utilsforecast package.
+This function has multiple parameters, and the required ones to generate the plots in this notebook are explained below.

 • df: A pandas dataframe with columns [unique_id, ds, y].